prose-im/prose-web/src/content/blog/introducing-prose.md

 #### An unified messaging experience

-<markdown-image src="/blog/introducing-prose/prose-macos-messaging.jpg" alt="SA screenshot of the prose app" caption="Share messages and files with your colleagues, with a best-in-class native messaging experience.
-Prose is designed for remote teams, split across different timezones."></markdown-image>
+<content-image src="/blog/introducing-prose/prose-macos-messaging.jpg" alt="SA screenshot of the prose app" caption="Share messages and files with your colleagues, with a best-in-class native messaging experience.
+Prose is designed for remote teams, split across different timezones."></content-image>

 #### Call anyone from a single app

-<markdown-image src="/blog/introducing-prose/prose-macos-call-pstn.jpg" alt="A screenshot of the prose app" caption="Start audio and video calls with your team members, or even call external phone numbers.
-Prose makes it easy to organize conference calls inside of outside of your workspace."></markdown-image>
+<content-image src="/blog/introducing-prose/prose-macos-call-pstn.jpg" alt="A screenshot of the prose app" caption="Start audio and video calls with your team members, or even call external phone numbers.
+Prose makes it easy to organize conference calls inside of outside of your workspace."></content-image>

 #### Ubiquitous end-to-end encryption, made easy

-<markdown-image src="/blog/introducing-prose/prose-macos-profile-omemo.jpg" alt="A screenshot of the prose app" caption="All messages sent and received are end-to-end encrypted.
+<content-image src="/blog/introducing-prose/prose-macos-profile-omemo.jpg" alt="A screenshot of the prose app" caption="All messages sent and received are end-to-end encrypted.
 This means that even the server cannot read messages.
-Easily revoke a connected device access to all of your future encrypted messages."></markdown-image>
+Easily revoke a connected device access to all of your future encrypted messages."></content-image>

 ### On the business model of an open-source project